Request Free Trial

 Select a theme and click on the “Customize” button.
 Here we have selected the Warehouse theme.

-step 1 Selection of Theme - Additional view 1
+How to add filters on shopify Step 1 : Selection of Theme - Additional view 1

 A customizer window will be opened, as shown in the figure below.

-step 1 Selection of Theme - Additional view 2
+How to add filters on shopify Step 1 - Selection of Theme - Additional view 2

 2. Selection of collection list